gerryw1389/gerryw1389.github.io/_posts/2018-01-21-using-powershell-to-access-gmail-api.md

 ### Description:

 Follow this guide to connect to Gmail API using OAuthv2 working as of 2020-08-26.
-Credits to [this blog post](https://monteledwards.com/2017/03/05/powershell-oauth-downloadinguploading-to-google-drive-via-drive-api/).
 What I did was:

 ### To Resolve: